 Try to maintain your agents’ occupancy rate between 85-90%.
 A number less than that could lead to a reduction in customer satisfaction, and a number more than that could lead to agent burnout.

 The amount of incoming calls varies throughout the day.
 There will be both peak and quiet hours.
 By monitoring call volume across hours and days, you will be better able to determine the appropriate staffing level for both busy and quiet periods.

 2- Hold Cross-Training Programs

 Blended agents boost call center occupancy rates by handling both inbound and outbound calls.
-But, to make handling inbound and outbound calls effectively, you will need to hold cross-training programs.
-It would teach agents about the best practices for both types of calls and prepare them to handle more calls during quiet hours.
+But, to make handling inbound and outbound calls effective, you will need to hold training programs for the agents.
+It would teach them about the best practices for both types of calls and prepare them to handle more calls during quiet hours.

 3- Reduce the Number of Agents